zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ##### Building Figure 5

-`python3 bin/evaluation_tool.py figure config/standard.config`
+`python3 bin/evaluation_tool.py figure config/prebuilt.config`
-generates Figure 5 from the weakening experimental results.
-The figure is saved in the output directory.
+generates Figure 5 from the prebuilt weakening experimental results.
+(After running the benchmarks locally, this figure may be generated with the `config/standard.config` configuration instead.)
+The figure is saved in the `_result` directory.

 ##### Building From Saved Results